Tyler, Texas Criminal Defense for Money Laundering Suspects

 If you are under investigation for money laundering, you are not alone.
 Many people have unwittingly found themselves in a similar situation, and our office has been able to help many of those people escape prosecution.

-The Oberheiden Law Group PLLC is an aggressive national criminal defense firm, with representation available through Texas and the entire United States.
+Oberheiden & McMurrey, LLP is an aggressive national criminal defense firm, with representation available through Texas and the entire United States.
 We approach every case with an effective strategy and an unwavering goal: an end to the investigation and an outright dismissal of the charges against you.

 What Is Money Laundering?